SzariK00/Living-costs/README.md

 3. Of course you will be able to add expenses on everyday basis,
 4. Your expenses will be stored in a application database,
 5. Application will summarize your expenses, helping you to indicate expenses types which should be changed in future,
-6. Chart based dashboard will help you embrace costs of everyday life.
+6. At the end dashboard will help you embrace costs of everyday life.

 ### Current technologies behind:
 Project is powered by WordPress.
 WP is mainly used for user registration process.
-No default themes, plugins or any other external code injections are used in this project.
+No default themes or WP plugins are used in this project.

 PHP OOP is based on simplified Active Directory pattern.
+CanvasJS framework is used for dashboard purposes.

 You can search for code samples in: wp-content/themes/Basic
 - Class directory - simple CRUD,